-Please note that from 26 October 2016, we have now moved to online payments for applications processed in Dublin for a Certificate of Freedom to Marry.
-Online payments will be extended to most locations worldwide for applications made after 12 noon on Wednesday, 2 November.
+Please note that from 2 November 2016, we have now moved to online payments for applications processed in Ireland and the majority of Embassies and Consulates abroad for a Certificate of Freedom to Marry*.

 If you are paying online, please have your debit/credit card details and the required supporting documents ready before you begin your application.
 Further information can be found under the Supporting Documents section.

 You should expect to receive your Certificate of Freedom for your marriage abroad within 8 weeks of the date of marriage if submitted within the correct timeframe.